techie084/Techie08/src/lib/posts/svelte-is-better.md

 Svelte was first released in 2016 and recently updated to version 4 in June of this year.
 I first discovered Svelte around a month ago after seeing it featured in a [YouTube video](https://www.youtube.com/watch?v=bh-e700IlmQ) by ThePrimeagen.

-My first application in Svelte was a website that replays a competitive programming competition leaderboard on [Kattis](https://open.kattis.com).
+My first application in Svelte was a website that replays a competitive programming competition leader-board on [Kattis](https://open.kattis.com).
 On the same day that I started that project, I also finished it.
 Using Svelte that day made me feel like a superhero.
 I had informed my competition team about the tool I was going to make for us, and was able to release it to them on the same day, something I don't think would have been possible if I started out learning a framework like React.

 ## My experience with React